 A beautifully written, devastatingly intense account of madness – and recovery, to the point where he has not had any serious illness for over a decade and has become an acclaimed playwright.
 Fanning conveys the consciousness of a person living with mania, psychosis and severe depression with a startling precision and intimacy.
 Mind on Fire is the […]

 The best-selling author of BRINGING UP BÉBÉ investigates life in her forties, and wonders whether her mind will ever catch up with her face.
 When Pamela Druckerman, an American in Paris, turns 40, waiters start calling her “Madame,” and she detects a disturbing new message in men’s gazes: I would sleep with her, but only […]

 Is this the most significant protest movement in the history of humanity?
-Are women finally speaking up?
 Or is there a danger the pendulum has swung too far in the tricky, thorny and impossible to regulate area of sex, power and gender?
 Will there be a backlash?
 Could we be descending into a culture of victimhood and the infantilising of […]

 Is the British project, kicked off 400 odd years ago by Henry 8th, over?
 It spanned the globe at its height but is now a deeply divided entity, undermined – perhaps fatally – by English nationalism.
 In the next decade, as a result of Brexit, it is highly likely that Britain will break up.
 Will […]